muzavan/native-image-compressor/README.md

 # native-image-compressor
 Image compressing project using GDI+ by .NET.
 This was used to compress multi-files on you local computer at once.
-You can download the exe and dependency in `bin\Debug` and configure the `ImageCompressor.exe.config`.
+You can download the exe and dependency [this folder](https://github.com/muzavan/native-image-compressor/tree/master/bin/Debug) as link and configure the `ImageCompressor.exe.config`.

 # Configuration
 Pretty straight-forward.